KxSystems/docs/docs/learn/startingkdb/language.md

 A q script is a plain text file with extension `.q`, which contains q expressions that are executed when loaded.

-For example, load the script `sp.q` and display the `s` table that it defines:
+For example, load the script :fontawesome-brands-github:[`KxSystems/kdb/sp.q`](https://github.com/KxSystems/kdb/blob/master/sp.q) and display the `s` table that it defines:

 ```q
 q)\l sp.q                                / load script